Historic Hermann, Inc. is a local organization devoted to preserving

 This room is named for one of Hermann's foremost historians.
 It features a collection of antique furniture, locally made pottery, old musical instruments, including a violin made in 1912 in the Schroeder Music Shop in Hermann, an authentic goose feather Christmas tree, long-stemmed pipes from Bavaria, and a sampling of things that depict life in the early days of Hermann.

 Clock Tower Gift Shop

 The gift shop opened in the spring of 2006 following many months of restoration.
 During the process, a drop ceiling was removed, and workers found the school's original light fixtures, which once again illuminate the room.
 In addition to souvenir items, historical books, postcards, and T-shirts, sweatshirts and tote bags with new logos, artwork made by local artisans is for sale.

 Displayed in the shop are collectable toys from the 1960s and 1970s that were made at the Steven Mfg.
 Co. in Hermann, an impressive textile printing block collection, antique clothing, and handiwork.

 Tours of the German School are self-guided, but volunteers are on hand to answer questions.
 Several who attended the German School enjoy sharing stories about their school days with visitors.

 The German School Museum is open from April through October.
-Hours are 10-4 Tuesday through Saturday and 12-4 on Sunday.
-The museum is closed on Monday.
+Hours are 10-4 Thursday through Tuesday and 12-4.
+The museum is closed on Wednesday.
 Although the museum is closed from November through March, it opens when festivals are scheduled during those months.